Yamashita's gold: Rogelio Roxas lawsuit

 In March 1988, a Filipino treasure hunter named Rogelio Roxas filed a lawsuit in the state of Hawaii against the former president of the Philippines, Ferdinand Marcos, and his wife Imelda for theft and human rights abuses.
 Roxas claimed that in Baguio in 1961 he met the son of a former member of the Japanese army who mapped for him the location of the legendary Yamashita Treasure.
-Roxas claimed a second man, who served as Yamashita's interpreter during World War II, told him of visiting an underground chamber where stores of gold and silver were kept, and who told of a golden buddha kept at a convent located near the underground chambers.
-Roxas claimed that within the next few years he formed a group to search for the treasure, and obtained a permit for the purpose from a relative of Ferdinand, Judge Pio Marcos.
-In 1971, Roxas claimed, he and his group uncovered an enclosed chamber on state lands near Baguio where he found bayonets, samurai swords, radios, and skeletal remains dressed in a Japanese military uniform.
+Roxas further claimed that a second man, who served as Yamashita's interpreter during World War II, told him of visiting an underground chamber where stores of gold and silver were kept, and who told of a golden buddha kept at a convent located near the underground chambers.
+Within the next few years, Roxas allegedly formed a group to search for the treasure, and obtained a permit for the purpose from a relative of Ferdinand, Judge Pio Marcos.
+Then, in 1971 Roxas and his group allegedly uncovered an enclosed chamber on state lands near Baguio where they found bayonets, samurai swords, radios, and skeletal remains dressed in a Japanese military uniform.
 Also found in the chamber, Roxas claimed, were a 3 ft golden-colored Buddha and numerous stacked crates which filled an area approximately 6 feet x 6 feet x 35 feet.
-He claimed he opened just one of the boxes, and found it packed with gold bullion.
+Roxas opened just one of the boxes, and found it packed with gold bullion.
 He said he took from the chamber the golden Buddha, which he estimated to weigh 1,000 kilograms, and one box with twenty-four gold bars, and hid them in his home.
-He claimed he resealed the chamber for safekeeping until he could arrange the removal of the remaining boxes, which he suspected were also filled with gold bars.
+He then resealed the chamber for safekeeping until he could arrange the removal of the remaining boxes, which he suspected were also filled with gold bars.
 Roxas said he sold seven of the gold bars from the opened box, and sought potential buyers for the golden Buddha.
 Two individuals representing prospective buyers examined and tested the metal in the Buddha, Roxas said, and reported it was made of solid, 20-carat gold.
 It was soon after this, Roxas claimed, that President Ferdinand Marcos learned of Roxas' discovery and ordered him arrested, beaten, and the Buddha and remaining gold seized.
 Roxas alleged that in retaliation to his vocal campaign to reclaim the Buddha and the remainder of the treasure taken from him, Ferdinand continued to have Roxas threatened, beaten, and eventually incarcerated for over a year.